Aniket-The-TechWhiz/cloud-engineer-journey/my_linux_cheatsheet.md

 example :- chmod 777 test.sh
 output :- rwxrwxrwx test.sh //add all permission to the use group and other

-2)sudo chown root file.txt //it will change the owner of the file
+2) sudo chown root file.txt //it will change the owner of the file

-3)sudo chown root:root file.txt //it will change the owner and also the user also
+3) sudo chown root:root file.txt //it will change the owner and also the user also

 ##imp :- sudo is linux cmd-line utility that allows authorized users to execute commands with the security privileges of another user